+- 1. Deployable output (DO) is the maximum average output of a source, or group of sources, taking into account constraints across the following factors:

+- Hydrological yield

+- Licenced abstraction level

+- Environmental constraints

+- Pumping capacity

+- Raw water main capacity

+- Treatment capacity

-- Trunk / Distribution main capacity - Water quality - 2.
-The DO is calculated for each source or source group.
-In our supply area this covers 33 groundwater sources (including one spring source) and one surface water source (Bough Beech). - 3.
-Our groundwater and surface water sources were assessed separately and in line with the UKWIR Handbook of Source Yield Methodologies and supplementary WPRG guidance on stochastics.
+- Trunk / Distribution main capacity

+- Water quality

+- 2. The DO is calculated for each source or source group.
+In our supply area this covers 33 groundwater sources (including one spring source) and one surface water source (Bough Beech).

+- 3. Our groundwater and surface water sources were assessed separately and in line with the UKWIR Handbook of Source Yield Methodologies8 and supplementary WPRG guidance on stochastics.
 In both cases we carried out a full reassessment of DO, in comparison to our last plan, at both a 1 in 200-year (severe drought) and 1 in 500-year (extreme drought) event frequency.
-This used stochastically generated (or randomly simulated) climate data in order to predict groundwater levels and/or river flows and the reliable supplies that might be available in plausible droughts that are more severe than those experienced in the past, including those experienced in the 1970s and 1990s. - 4.
-Appendices A & B provide additional detail on the methodology employed and the results for each source. - 5.
-For groundwater, we carried out a company specific assessment using a lumped parameter APPENDIX A/B model, as we did for WRMP19.
-This time we have particularly focused on updating the Deployable source constraints and revising the initial hydrological conditions to enable the DO of the Output Reviews two different drought severities to be calculated.
+This used stochastically generated (or randomly simulated) climate data in order to predict groundwater levels and/or river flows and the reliable supplies that might be available in plausible droughts that are more severe than those experienced in the past, including those experienced in the 1970s and 1990s.

+- 4. Appendices A & B provide additional detail on the methodology employed and the results for each source.

+- 5. For groundwater, we carried out a company specific assessment using a lumped parameter model, as we did for WRMP19.
+This time we have particularly focused on updating the source constraints and revising the initial hydrological conditions to enable the DO of the two different drought severities to be calculated.
 However, for Bough Beech, we used a different methodology based on the WRSE regional simulator model incorporating the modelling package Pywr to produce a more accurate assessment in line with the other surface water DOs in the region.